scribe-security/docs/docs/CLI/valint/README.md

 ## Git Owner module
 The Git Owner module enforces a set of requirements of the identity editing files on git repositories.

-* Veriferiable owners: enforce Commit signature for a set of files, as specified by the `signed` field in the module input.
+* Veriferiable owners: enforce Commit signature for a set of files, as specified by the `signed-commit` field in the module input.
 * File owners: enforce the Committer identity for a set of files, as specified by the `user` field in the module input.

 > NOTICE: We currently do not verify the commit signature as it requires the public of all the signatures keys.